Jan Fyt: Drawings

 Jan Fyt produced many drawings of animals based usually on studies from nature.
 The Hermitage holds a large gouache drawing of a Fox Hunt.
 It is rich in colour and carefully executed and was likely intended as a model for tapestry cartoon.

 Engravings

 Fyt was an accomplished etcher and he produced a series of etchings depicting mainly animals and dogs.
 These were published in his lifetime in two sets referred to respectively as the Set of the Dogs and the Set of the Animals.
 The set of 8 prints of the Dogs series was published in 1642.
 The title plate shows two hunting dogs in front of a pedestal with a dedication to the Spanish Don Carlo Guasco, Marquess of Soleno who was the patron of the publication.
 The other plates show dogs in the middle of various activities and situations.

-The Set of the Animals were a set of 8 depicting billy goats, an ox, a horse, a recumbent dog, a recumbent cow, a wagon near a tree, a recumbent cow and two foxes.
+The Set of the Animals comprised 8 prints depicting respectively billy goats, an ox, a horse, a recumbent dog, a recumbent cow, a wagon near a tree, a recumbent cow and two foxes.